-While researching this Logitech Squeezebox Boom review, we found that this internet radio has rich full stereo sound, thousands of internet radio stations to choose from, numerous apps that play MP3 audio as well, and a full-function remote control.
+While researching this Logitech Squeezebox Boom review, we found that this internet radio has rich full stereo sound.
+It also offers thousands of internet radio stations to choose from, numerous apps.
+These apps play MP3 audio as well, and a full-function remote control.

 Logitech Squeezebox Boom Review Summary

-In this Logitech Squeezebox Boom Review, we describe these key features of the 2008 vintage Logitech Squeezebox Boom Network Music System, model X-RB2, with Internet radio.
-This highly small, yet high fidelity system is a fully self-contained unit with an easy-to-read, blue-green vacuum fluorescent (VFD) display, whose high contrast appearance resembles those bright LED displays of decades past.
+In this Logitech Squeezebox Boom Review, we describe these key features of the 2008 vintage model X-RB2 unit.
+This small, yet hi fi system is a fully self-contained unit.
+It has an easy-to-read, blue-green vacuum fluorescent (VFD) display.
+The high contrast of this type of screen looks like those bright LED displays of decades past.

-This receiver has been on the market for several years now, and is no longer manufactured as of this writing unfortunately.
+This receiver was sold for several years.
+But it is no longer made as of this writing sadly.
 So if you can find this on eBay or amazon for a good price, buy it.
-Just beware though that the supporting website (mysqueezebox.com) could be removed at any time, without notice, seriously limiting the radio’s ability to access up-to-date audio station streams.
-So far though, we’ve enjoyed our Boom in our home for nearly three years, without any service dropouts.
+Just beware though that the supporting website (mysqueezebox.com) could go away at any time.
+Thus, that would limit the radio’s access to station streams.
+However, so far though, we’ve enjoyed our Boom for nearly ten years, without any service dropouts.